aklump/drupal_loft_deploy/README.txt

 * If using settings.local.php format, the $site_role variable will inform this module of the role of the site.

 * If not you should add the following to settings.php; take note that adding the `$conf variable` as shown here will override what you have in settings.local.php, if in fact you have anything there.

+* You will need to flush Drupal caches each time you change your site role.

 ##settings.php example